 These are crises induced by prolonged exposure to heat and necessitate immediate medical attention.
-Heat can cause a number of emergencies: from circulatory problems, heat cramps and heat exhaustion, right up to sunstroke or heatstroke.
+Heat can cause many emergencies that range from circulatory problems, heat cramps and heat exhaustion, right up to sunstroke or heatstroke.
 In case of high temperatures, the body is not capable of giving off heat to the outside anymore and thus cannot protect itself from overheating.
 Increased sweating causes a loss of liquid and electrolytes.
 Physical exercise additionally worsens the situation.

 Heat syncope/heat exhaustion

 If in standing position for a long time, heat can cause orthostatic dysregulation with short unconsciousness (heat syncope) or blackouts (heat exhaustion).
 This is caused by vasodilation due to heat; blood flows into the periphery, which results in a temporary insufficient supply of the brain.
 Shock symptoms are clinically visible (tachycardia, hypotension, cold sweat), theskin temperature is not elevated.
 They also present with headache, irritability, and extreme thirst.Treatment of heat syncope/heat exhaustion occurs through (intravenous) administration of fluid, shock positioning and cooling.
 Especially older patients should be hospitalized for clarifying possible differential diagnoses.